-7 Week 7 Exam 1 Chapters 1, 12, 13, 14, 15, 16, 17 5 to 6:15pm Brooklyn College 148 NE
+7 Week 7 Exam 1 Chapters 1, 12, 13, 14, 15, 16, 17 5pm @ Brooklyn College

 - Please bring photo ID, a pen, and several #2 pencils with erasers - There will be 4 different versions of the exam: pink, blue, green, and yellow. - I can't answer any questions during the exam because it will disturb other students. - There is NO curve in grading exams.
 There are NO extra credit assignments. - There are no makeup exams.
-If you do not take the exam your score is a zero and your grade in the course is an F. Everyone must follow the rules below: - You are not able to use any electronics during the exam. - No cell phones, ipods, ipads, or any other device. - You must turn your phone completely off before the exam starts. - No talking or texting is permitted during the exam. - You can't leave the room during the exam. - You can't use notes or books.
+If you do not take the exam your score is a zero and your grade in the course is an F. Everyone must follow the rules below: - You are not able to use any electronics during the exam. - No cell phones, ipods, ipads, or any other device. - You must turn your phone completely OFF before the exam starts. - No talking or texting is permitted during the exam. - You can't leave the room during the exam. - You can't use notes or books.